msu-cmse-courses/cmse495-FS25/0131-SCHOLAR_Review.md

 ----
 <a name="Group_programming_Project"></a>
-# 1. Group Review of the Data Tools Tutorial Demo (DTTD)
+# 1. Group SCHOLAR Review

 The following is a list of teams and the an assigned tutorial form previous semesters.